nealbarshes/nealbarshes.github.io/LegAmputation/index.md

 Done as an ankle disarticulation through the tibiotalar joint.
 See this plastic surgeon Dr. Attinger's [description of ankle disarticulation technique](https://pubmed.ncbi.nlm.nih.gov/32600566/) for details.
 Tissue ±fluid from removed specimen sent in sterile saline for microbiology.

 <b>Transtibial amputation with closure:</b>
 Talk to me about the posterior-first approach to protect the gastrocnemius and posterior flap.
-We will also utilize many of the [principles described by orthopedic surgeon Dr. Michael Pinzur](https://pubmed.ncbi.nlm.nih.gov/21200297/) and many of the [technical details described by Dr. Christopher Attinger](https://pubmed.ncbi.nlm.nih.gov/24510319/).
+We will also utilize many of the [principles described by orthopedic surgeon Dr. Michael Pinzur](https://pubmed.ncbi.nlm.nih.gov/21200297/) and many of the [technical details described by plastic surgeon Dr. Christopher Attinger](https://pubmed.ncbi.nlm.nih.gov/24510319/).

 1. Prepare: Mark the anterior aspect of the incision 13-19cm from tuberosity.
 Mark the medial and lateral apices to create a posterior flap that is 1/3rd of the calf circumference.
 Elevate and use Esmark, then upper calf or thigh tourniquet to 250 mmHg.
 2. Divide soft tissue: Use posterior-first approach to protect the gastrocnemius muscle early on.
 Local anesthetic mixture for five nerves prior to transection: superficial & deep peroneal (lateral and anterior compartments, respectively), tibial (deep posterior compartment), saphenous and sural nerves.
 Control vascular structures (silk ligature, then stick-tie with 4-0 Prolene).
 Traction neurectomy vs. nerve implantation with plastic surgery.